One of the most common mistakes people make on a low-carb diet is not eating enough fat.

 Eggs are among the healthiest foods on the planet.

-Very satiating, incredibly nutritious and contain an excellent ratio of amino acids.
+They are very filling, incredibly nutritious and contain an excellent ratio of amino acids.

 Nuts are very nutritious and also high in fat.
-Eat a handful of nuts a few times a week and you will up your fat intake quite a bit while satisfying your body’s need for other important nutrients like magnesium and Vitamin E.
+Eat a handful of nuts a few times a week, and you will up your fat intake quite a bit while satisfying your body’s need for other important nutrients like magnesium and vitamin E.

 Avocados are another healthy, delicious, high-fat food.
-You can eat an avocado with almost anything and it is very rich in healthy monounsaturated fats.
+You can eat an avocado with almost anything, and it is very rich in healthy monounsaturated fats.

 5. Put Heavy Cream in Your Coffee